Posted on

 Manufacturers, understanding this, would demo their cameras in environments that had even lighting.
 With no variation in the lighting, the demo showed a superior image.
 Consumers bought the cameras but found that their new cameras didn’t work effectively in the real world.
 Our offices and our homes have a wide range of lighting.
 The cameras had a tough challenge.
 If the camera restricted the amount of light it took in (to optimize for the bright areas) the lower light areas would be too dark.
 If it chose the opposite approach, optimizing for low light areas, the bright side would be washed out.

-The main challenge for WDR is to set the exposure to capture both the dark and bright areas of an environment.
+The main challenge for WDR technology is to set the exposure to capture both the dark and bright areas of an environment.
 A common solution is to use multiple exposure and combine them.
 This will produce a better-quality image.
 This is referred to as True WDR or Multi-Exposure WDR.
 A short exposure captures the bright areas, while a light exposure captures the dark areas.

 True WDR cameras make a big difference in environments that have varying light levels.
 It is important to be able to capture the image of someone’s face as they walk into a dimly lit office from the bright sunlight outdoors.
 A subject’s hairstyle, clothing and details around him are crucial when studying the video surveillance footage.